 (see also: US Orienteering Federation)

-The best place in the Austin area for orienteering is Bastrop State Park.
-Steve Nelson, former
+The best place in the Austin area for orienteering was and may still be Bastrop State Park.

-president of the now-defunct Hill Country Orienteering Club, has laid out and maintains permanent
+Steve Nelson, former president of the now-defunct Hill Country Orienteering Club, laid out (and still maintains?) permanent

 markers for about 100 control points in the park.
 At the main ranger station where you enter the park,

 they will sell you for a few dollars a topo map of the park with all of the orienteering controls

 marked.
 You can make up your own course and go out and try to find the controls.
 The permanent

 markers

 are probably 6" wide and stand 12" to 18" out of the ground, and are orange and white.
 For an actual